Nursing Courses

 NURS240.
 Principles of Pathophysiology

-This course examines the pathophysiologic factors that contribute to common disease processes affecting individuals across the lifespan.
-The influences of environment, genetics, and lifestyle choices that lead to increased disease susceptibility, morbidity and mortality are discussed along with the cultural differences that influence an individual's understanding of disease and response to it.
+This course explores the pathophysiologic mechanisms underlying common disease processes across the lifespan.
+Emphasis is placed on the chemical and biochemical foundations of human physiology, including how alterations at the cellular level contribute to disease.
+The roles of environment, genetics, and lifestyle choices in influencing disease susceptibility, morbidity, and mortality are examined.
+In addition, cultural factors that shape individuals’ understanding of illness and their responses to disease are discussed.
 Pre-requisites: NURS 210 and NURS 220.
-Pre-requisite/Co-requisites: NURS 230 and BIO 304.
+Pre-requisite/Co-requisites: NURS 230 and BIOL 304.
 4 credits.

 NURS280.
 Citizen Leadership in Nursing